BJTerry/BoardGameBench/docs/GAME_CONTRIBUTIONS.md

   _Tip:_ Use dataclasses to structure the state and include a `to_dict()` method for JSON serialization.

 - **`get_player_view(state, player_id, history, prompt_style)`**
-  Generate a `GameView` object that filters the state to show each player only the information they are allowed to see.
+  Generate a `MatchView` object that filters the state to show each player only the information they are allowed to see.
   _Key Point:_ Hide secret or sensitive information (e.g., opponent’s hand or hidden cards).

 - **`parse_move(move_str)`**